top of page

 Prof. Daniel E. Noyola-Cherpitel

 Prof. Noyola is a professor at the UASLP Medical School and is mainly interested in the clinical virology of viruses that have a major impact on newborns and children.
-In particular, he is interested in respiratory viruses and CMV.
-He is part of our hRSV project.
+In particular, we are collaborating on a molecular and TEM-based waste-waste epidemology.

 Prof. Mildred Quintana-Ruiz

-Prof. Quintana is a professor at the Science Department and head of the High-Resolution Microscopy Section at CICSaB.
+Prof. Quintana is a professor in the Science Department and head of the High-Resolution Microscopy Section at CICSaB.
 She is a leading expert in microscopy, nanotechnology, and its applications in engineering and biomedicine.
-She is part of the novel arbovirus vaccine project.
 She is the one responsible for putting together this section and pushing everyone to think big.

 Prof. Margarita Rodriguez-Kessler